What Is Convergence?

 The CEEC is committed to discipling the nations, not exporting a Western expression of the Church.
 CEEC churches in Africa are encouraged to be African.
 Chinese churches are encouraged to be Chinese.
 European churches are encouraged to be western.
 And yes, African churches in England to be African; so that the Church of God worldwide may reflect the Glory of God with the myriad beauty and variety of all the peoples of the earth.

-Furthermore, the CEEC is committed to local church diversity of expression, with communities ranging in experience from Rite I through Rite IV.
-As such, the member churches of the CEEC maintain their autonomy of expression and liturgy.
+Furthermore, the CEEC is committed to local church diversity of expression, with communities that seem to favor one stream more than the others to stay true to their local context.
+As such, the member churches and provinces of the CEEC maintain their autonomy of expression and liturgy.